1. Leasehold vs Freehold

 3. Accessibility

-Getting from home to city or around the city remains an issue for most Malaysians who are unable to afford private transport.
+Getting from home to the city or around the city remains an issue for most Malaysians who are unable to afford private transport.
 They are obliged to take public transport such as trains and buses.
-Having LRT and MRT within a 20 minute walk from housing areas is convenient but to a certain extent.
-If located too close could result in congestion, noise and petty crime.
+Having LRT and MRT within a 20-minute walk from housing areas is convenient but to a certain extent.
+If located too close could result in congestion, noise, and petty crime.
 A 20-minute walk may appeal to be long for some of us; thus, it’s crucial that bus stops are close to the properties.

 Highways are definitely one of the fastest ways to get to the city.
-Knowing that Malaysians will most likely locate the fastest route possible, housing areas with easy access to highways such as the LDP or Kesas are higher in demand, therefore higher price.
+Knowing that Malaysians will most likely locate the fastest route possible, housing areas with easy access to highways such as the LDP or Kesas are higher in demand and, therefore higher prices.

-For those with cars, we all know how frustrating a task of hunting for car parks are.
-Countless litres of petrol are wasted through searching for them.
+For those with cars, we all know how frustrating the task of hunting for car parks is.
+Countless litres of petrol are wasted searching for them.
 Ample car spaces make a particular area more attractive.

 Other accessibility factors such as recreational facilities could drive up the property value.
 After a long day of studying and working, all we want to do is sit back and relax.
-What a better way to do this than having a swimming pool, gym and sauna, BBQ corner nearby.
+What better way to do this than having a swimming pool, gym, and sauna, BBQ corner nearby?
 Obviously, this comes with a hefty price for the housing properties.

 4. Future development